deepanshs/mrsimulator/docs/introduction.rst

 Uncoupled Spin System
 ---------------------

-Using the previous 2H **Site** object example, we construct a simple single site **SpinSystem** object, as shown below.
+Using the previous 2H **Site** object example, we construct a simple single-site **SpinSystem** object, as shown below.

 .. _listing_uncoupled_spin_system: